nexendrie/nexendrie.gitlab.io/contributing.md

 * Keep the history clean.
 No merge commits in Merge request.
 Rebase your branch and amend commits when appropriate.

-* Add an entry for your feature/change to CHANGELOG (if you think that it is important enough).
+* Add an entry for your feature/change to CHANGELOG.md (if you think that it is important enough).

 * Keep the discussion civil.
 You do not have to extra polite, just use you best judgment.